Over 4 years ago I started on a journey toward a family life simply done.

 That is until I became pregnant.
 I had amazing plans for the ultimate scrapbook chronicling my first borns life from conception to adulthood.
 Dramatically presented on Junior’s 18th Birthday.

-The reality, and motherhood hit.
+Then reality, and motherhood hit.
 No time, sheer exhaustion, a million (and one) things to do 24/7.
 Scrapbooking went on the back-burner, but collecting items for the scrapbook did not.
-The arrival of a new person into the world increased the collecting.
+The arrival of a new person, into the world, increased the collecting.
 So many precious moments to capture, that if I missed them would be lost forever (I’m also a over-enthusiastic photographer).

 There are undoubtedly a multitude of reasons as to why I have this compulsion.
 I have my own theories of course, but they aren’t relevant to where I am now.